County Housing Programs

 Permanent Supportive Housing

-The Adult System of Care in collaboration with AMIH oversees two shared- housing Permanent Supportive Housing Programs: Timberline and Placer St. In addition, the Adult System of Care manages two HUD Grant Funded Permanent Supportive Housing Programs: Shelter Plus Care and Adult System of Care Permanent Supportive Housing or APSH.
+The Adult System of Care in collaboration with AMIH oversees two shared- housing Permanent Supportive Housing Programs: Timberline and Placer Street.
+They also oversee the Main Street Permanent Supportive Housing Program, In addition, the Adult System of Care manages two HUD Grant Funded Permanent Supportive Housing Programs: Shelter Plus Care and Adult System of Care Permanent Supportive Housing or APSH

 Timberline is a 5 unit, single family home shared living housing program.
-Three out of the five units are vouchered units thru Shelter Plus Care Project Based HUD Program.
-Participants of Timberline have to be Placer County residents and have a diagnosed mental illness.
+Three out of the five units are vouchered units through the Shelter Plus Care Project Based HUD Program.
+Participants of Timberline have to be Placer County residents, have a diagnosed mental illness, and have been homeless prior to entering the program.
+They also have to be on the Coordinated Entry By Name list in order to be referred to Timberline.

 Placer Street is a shared living program in an apartment complex of 6 condominium style units.
-Each unit has 2 master bedroom and bath, along with shared living space.
-One out of the six units is vouchered thru Shelter Plus Car Project Based HUD Program.
-Participants of Placer St. have to be Placer County residents and have a diagnosed mental illness.
+Each unit has 2 master bedrooms and a bath, along with a shared living space.
+One out of the six units is vouchered through the Shelter Plus Care Project Based HUD Program.
+Participants of Placer St. have to be Placer County residents, have a diagnosed mental illness, and have been homeless prior to entering the program.
+They also have to be on the Coordinated Entry By Name list in order to be referred to Placer Street.

 Adult System of Care manages two Federally Funded HUD Permanent Housing Programs: